moorepants/dissertation/preface.rst

 there are many other people's work that is wrapped up in it.
 Their writings and thoughts will inevitably be present in this text.
 I do not claim these as my own, but they will be required to tell the story of the research.
-I will do my best to acknowledge anyone's work in this thesis, but there will surely be some that I have forgotten.
+I will do my best to acknowledge everyone's work in this thesis, but there will surely be some that I have forgotten.
 Please let me know if that is so, and I will remedy it.